Sauravpant/quickpost/README.md

 ## quickpost
-A  react application that lets user add and delete  the social posts.
+A  react application that lets user add and delete  the social posts